khia/validatex/README.md

 Validation Primitives
 ---------------------

-Using records defined in Validatex one can check individual values against validators.
+Using structs defined in Validatex, one can check individual values against validators.

 For example: